Back to top

 Research interests

 Professor François Allard’s research areas focus both on electrolysis technologies for the production of hydrogen and metals (Al, Li, Mg, Fe, etc.), and on materials synthesis, characterization and validation in electrochemical cells, fuel cells and lithium batteries.
-Professor Allard has solid expertise in high-temperature electrochemistry, electrometallurgy and numerical modeling (heat and mass transfer and electrochemical modeling) demonstrated by his research work and by his career in industrial R&D.
+Professor Allard has solid expertise in high-temperature electrochemistry, electrometallurgy and multiphysics modeling (heat and mass transfer and electrochemical modeling) demonstrated by his research work and by his career in industrial R&D.

 Professor Allard’s research activities on materials and technologies for the energy transition include practical aspects applicable to industry.
 The research laboratory aims to advance knowledge and find innovative solutions in these three axes of research: